shaiiikh/CodeTransformer/README.md

 ## Usage
-Select Translation Mode:
+1. Select Translation Mode:

-Choose between "Pseudocode → C++" or "C++ → Pseudocode" using the mode selector.
+- Choose between "Pseudocode → C++" or "C++ → Pseudocode" using the mode selector.

-Input Your Code:
+2. Input Your Code:

-Enter your pseudocode or C++ code in the provided text area.
+-Enter your pseudocode or C++ code in the provided text area.

-Translate:
+3. Translate:

-Click the "Translate" button to generate the corresponding output.
+- Click the "Translate" button to generate the corresponding output.

-View Results:
+4. View Results:

-The translated code will be displayed in the output section with syntax highlighting.
+-The translated code will be displayed in the output section with syntax highlighting.

 ## File Structure